Great Meals with Whole Grains

-Whole grains are one of nature’s gifts that have nurtured people all over the world for centuries.
+Whole grains are easy to use, versatile, nutritious, delicious, high-fiber, low fat, filling, satisfying, and energizing — truly one of nature’s gifts.
+They’ve nurtured people all over the world for centuries.
 These powerhouses—loaded with vitamins, minerals, fiber, and antioxidants—offer energy, great taste, and worlds of healthy eating pleasure.

 Kasha, amaranth, teff, bulgur, couscous, quinoa, corn grits and rolled oats cook quickly: 5-15 minutes.
 Besides the standard boil and simmer, you can toast, marinate, bake, sprout, sauté, and even presoak grains to produce different textures and flavors.
 Kasha, quinoa, oats, and amaranth are complete proteins and gluten-free.
 Other gluten-free grains are corn, millet, wild rice, sorghum, teff, and numerous varieties of rice.